SpenserKao/Search-Flickr-with-AngularJS/README.md

 ## Indirectly through source codes
 Extract the package zip file from [2] into a working directory.
-Then open index.html with a web browsers.
+Then open index.html with a web browser.

 # Supported web browsers
 The application has been tested with following browsers with side-effect: